 The Publication Intensive, part of the Arts Education Initiative, receives major support from The Brown Foundation, Inc., of Houston, and many generous individuals including David Deitcher, Elizabeth W. Easton, Charles Renfro, Jane Rosenblum, Jeanette Watson Sanger & Alexander Sanger, Charles M. Sawyers, M.D. & Susan S. Sawyers, Kate Shepherd & Miles McManus, and Alice Tisch.

-The application period for the 2016 Publication Intensive is now closed.
-Participants will be notified no later than Thursday, April 21.
-If you have further questions, please write email@example.com.
+Apply online through 11:59pm on Monday, April 17 2017.
+Participants will be notified no later than Friday, April 21.
+If you have further questions, please write firstname.lastname@example.org.
 Read a conversation between participants in 2014’s program here.

 What: A two-week program in the history and contemporary practice of publication.

-Where: At Triple Canopy’s offices in Brooklyn and various arts spaces around New York City.
+Where: At Triple Canopy’s offices in Manhattan and various arts spaces around New York City.

 Cost: Tuition is free, though participants must arrange and pay for their travel and accommodation.
 All reading and viewing materials will be provided free of cost.

-Triple Canopy is pleased to announce its third Publication Intensive, a two-week program in the history and contemporary practice of publication, for twelve higher-level college students, graduate students, and recent college graduates.
-We invite applications from prospective students with backgrounds in areas such as writing, art, literature, art history, new media, and design.
-During the Publication Intensive, Triple Canopy editors and invited artists, writers, and technologists will lead discussions and workshops with participating students, who will research, analyze, and enact an approach to publication that hinges on today’s networked forms of production and circulation but also mines the history of print culture and artistic practice.
-The program will take place at Triple Canopy’s venue in Greenpoint, Brooklyn, and will include visits to studios of artists and designers, archives, and cultural institutions.
+Triple Canopy is pleased to announce its fourth Publication Intensive, a two-week program in the history and contemporary practice of publication.
+During the Publication Intensive, Triple Canopy editors and invited artists, writers, and technologists will lead discussions and workshops with twelve participating students, who will research, analyze, and enact an approach to publication that hinges on today’s networked forms of production and circulation but also mines the history of print culture and artistic practice.
+The program will take place at Triple Canopy’s venue in Manhattan, and will include visits to studios of artists and designers, archives, and cultural institutions.

 The Publication Intensive will address such questions as: How have artists, writers, and designers used the pages of magazines and books as sites of and material for experimentation?
 How have new-media publications challenged conventions of authorship and reception, only to have those very challenges soon become the foundation of the new economy?
 How have artists, writers, designers, and technologists responded to ensuing changes in the media landscape?
 And how have responses differed in areas with disparate resources and relationships to technology?
 What are the politics of access and identity associated with online public forums and media?